ddodogames/MicroXfce/README.md

 3. type `y` to begin the installation
 4. once it's done, run `systemctl set-default graphical.target` and then reboot the system

+To setup flatpak, execute `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo` to do so.

 And voila!
 You should be greeted with Xfce desktop running!